-777. Earthworks – Downloading data from Stanford including labor supply, sex ratio and society data.
+777. Earthworks – Downloading data from Stanford including labor supply, sex ratio, and social data.
 (Earthworks)

 779. Demography – Projecting populations worldwide with a dot density style map.

-781. Indigenous People – Keeping record of traditional land use of indigenous people.
+781. Indigenous People – Keeping a record of traditional land use of indigenous people.